koflerdavid/nfa-equivalence-code/README.md

 ### Webservice ###

-The subdirectory `webservice` contains a webservice implemented using the Snap framework.
+The subdirectory `cl-website-tool` contains a webservice implemented using the Snap framework.
 It makes it possible to use the above tools via a REST-style interface.
 By default it opens a HTTP server on `0.0.0.0:8000`.